What is it?

 How do staff and students use it effectively?

 E-portfolios are owned by the learner and they control what is included for public/private viewing.
-Learners can share only the content they choose to - for feedback, assessment or review.
+Learners can share only the content they choose to - for feedback, formative assessment or review.
 Effective use is therefore developed in discussion with staff about the purpose of the e-portfolio.

 - Staff can develop and share templates to help students start to build their portfolio.
 Students can take more control as they become accustomed to this way of working.